 We should like to thank our friends and collaborators at Great Bear Recording Studios, Bristol UK, headed by Mr Adrian Finn.
 They are currently responsible for the technical support currently given to this project.
 In particular we thank George Palframan for his work on the design of the new web site which when finished should immensely increase the value of the Archive to students and researchers

 For Further Information on these plans and developments see the Sections Progress Report for 2013-2014 and Thanks to our Helpers and Volunteers

 The Archive for Mathematical Sciences and Philosophy holds a collection of over 22, 750 audio and video recordings on subjects in mathematics, physics and philosophy, particularly the philosophy and foundations of mathematics and physics.
 The earliest recordings date back to 1966-68.
 Recordings have been added continuously since 1973 and new material is recorded weekly.

 In May 2008 it became a Charitable Trust under English Law.
 Its Charity Registration Number is 1141862.
 Details of its Trustees can be seen on the Page headed “Trustees”

-This web site is currently undergoing radical reconstruction and will shortly be available in a new form with a greatly improved content management system and with the catalogue of the recordings completed back to 1996-97 and with all the video recordings since that date and around 10, 000 of the audio recordings finally viewable on line.
+This web site is currently undergoing radical reconstruction and will then be available in a new form with a greatly improved content management system and with the complete catalogue of the recordings together with a selection of up to 10, 000 of the video and audio recordings and supporting material (overheads etc) finally available on line.